-You might find it helpful to try to work out the specific causes for your own phobia, but you might equally feel that there is no simple explanation.
+You might find it helpful to try to work out the causes for your own phobia.
+But you might equally feel that there is no simple explanation.

-If you avoid the object or situation that is making you phobic, this will often make your fear worse over time.
-However, it can be extremely difficult to face your phobia, and you may need professional help to enable you to do this.
+Some people avoid the object or situation that triggers their phobia.
+But this can make your fear worse over time.
+Being in a scenario involving your phobia can be very difficult though.
+You may need professional help to enable you to do this.